Set Operation Tool

 +, -, AND, XOR

-+ – Allows selecting objects to be added to the current set.
++ – Use this command to add objects to the current set.

-- – Allows selecting objects to be removed from the current set.
+- – Use this command to remove objects from the current set.

 New Set

-Use this command to clear the current set and select new objects to the set.
-Pressing Enter accepts the set and returns to the Set Operations tool.
+Use this command to clear the current set and select new objects.
+Press Enter to accept and return to the Set Operations tool.

 Add Latest Copies

-After making one or more copies of a set, you can use this command to add the copies to the original set.
+Use this command to add the most recent copies to the original set.

 Other commands